Faculty and Staff

 Her research interests focus on promoting STEM careers as viable options for Mississippi’s students.
 Whitney hopes to continue influencing science teachers by creating relevant statewide professional development.
 She is also interested in developing district-wide science curricula, with a focus on supporting teachers in primary grades.

-Catherine Denham is the Educational Outreach Specialist for the Center for Mathematics and Science Education.
-In this role, Catherine coordinates professional development opportunities held by the Professional Learning Division, as well as manages the CMSE’s social media presence and advertisements.
-Originally from Kentucky, Catherine received her Bachelor of Arts degree in Communications from the University of Louisville and made her way to Yazoo City, Mississippi after graduation.
-She taught high school English for two years before transitioning to a customer service-oriented role in Oxford, MS. Catherine joined the CMSE in September 2018.
+Sarah Cervantes is the Educational Outreach Specialist for the Center for Mathematics and Science Education.
+In this role, Sarah coordinates professional development opportunities hosted by the Professional Learning Division, as well as manages the CMSE’s social media presence and advertisements.

 April Kilpatrick joined the Center for Mathematics and Science Education in December 2009.
 Since that time, April has served as the Center’s K-12 Outreach Coordinator (2009-2012) and the CMSE’s Research Coordinator (2012-2015).
 In this role, April serves as a Data Analyst in which she helps collect, analyze, and report internal project/program impact on grant proposals aimed to fund new and current opportunities for the CMSE.
 In addition, April helps manage and coordinate various grant-funded projects, including the Teachers for a New Tomorrow (TNT) Noyce Scholarship Program that began in 2012.